landakram/homelab/README.md

 1. Install ubuntu server edition on the new machine.
     * A `mark` user should be created in the `sudo` group.
     * The `sudo` password should be the same as what is set in `keyring get ansible-sudo mark` on the ansible controller.
+A machine may also use a custom sudo password, in which case, the sudo password should be set to `keyring get <system-name> mark`.
 2. Enable [SSH password authentication](https://serverpilot.io/docs/how-to-enable-ssh-password-authentication/)
 3. Note the IP address of the new host.
 This can be done with `nmap` if necessary: